 Worth getting out of bed for

 When it comes to travel, you might think there are no roads left untrodden, but floating decorously between Bali and Timor, paradise isle Sumba has been keeping some of its beauty spots to itself, especially on the west coast where warrior tribes still live in wood dwellings with distinctive tall thatched roofs arranged around family mausoleums and overseen by a rato (shaman and usually the village elder).
 Kodi, where Cap Karoso has taken residence with the locals’ blessing, is a beguiling blend of rippling green waves of savannah, flocked plains, gently warmed reef-rich aquamarine waters lapping at gold-dust sands, and lustrous jungle.
-It’s terrain that calls to the adventurous, and staff can show you the most rewarding hiking trails and pinpoint inland waterfalls, lend you a bike or e-car, or saddle up some native sandalwood horses (so important to the Sumbanese that they’re known as the ‘vehicle of life’, are often used for dowry payments, and are the star attractions of the bloodthirsty annual Pasola festival).
+It’s terrain that calls to the adventurous, and staff can show you the most rewarding hiking trails and pinpoint inland waterfalls, lend you a bike, or teach you how to ride native sandalwood horses bareback (so important to the Sumbanese that they’re known as the ‘vehicle of life’, are often used for dowry payments, and are the star attractions of the bloodthirsty annual Pasola festival).
 For added inner peace, have a meditation guide accompany you for a hilltop conscious breathing session, or take your horse for a swim in Karoso’s lagoon.
 And, of course, you must ingratiate yourself with the locals; on village visits you’ll see traditional dance, get hands on with handicrafts, see acrobatic spear-wielding and megalithic tombs, and discover the intricacies of the animist Marapu religion that dates back to the Bronze age.
 Early risers can join on a traditional fishing trip too, in a hand-carved boat, and have their catches cooked on a kamado grill on their return; for a shot of extra luck, make like the Marapu and hide an egg under the largest tree you can find.
 The lagoon is all set for lazy swims or snorkelling through luminous coral gardens, but you could also dive into the salt water of Weekuri Lake – a turquoise glimmer amid the jungle – surf bulging breaks at Pero (staff can drive you there and back), or bask on cliff-sheltered Mandorak Cove.
 Back at the hotel, you’re once again immersed in local culture, with an array of artworks and artefacts to admire, and an arts residency programme to support Indonesian talent and introduce modern creatives to age-old practices.
 Plus you can indulge in some holistic healing, shaman-style in the spa, or join a yoga class in the pavilion, on the beach or atop the cliffs.
-Films are frequently screened alfresco at the beach club's open-air cinema; and, at the end of the day, stretch out on your deck’s day-bed with a tropical cocktail in hand and watch the sunset tint clouds cotton-candy pink and the sky ombré oranges and blues.
+At the end of the day, stretch out on your deck’s day-bed with a tropical cocktail in hand and watch the sunset tint clouds cotton-candy pink and the sky ombré oranges and blues.

 Every hotel featured is visited personally by members of our team, given the Smith seal of approval, and then anonymously reviewed.
 As soon as our reviewers have returned from this impressive showcase of traditional Indonesian craftsmanship on the lesser-trodden isle of Sumba and unpacked their reams of ikat cloth and solemn carved-stone figures, a full account of their off-the-radar break will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside Cap Karoso in Indonesia…